shalininarayan98/second-project/README.md

      •	Cloud server: GCP virtual machines

-     •	Containerisation: Docker
+     •	Containerisation: Docker python3
+from application import db
+from application.models import Posts db.create_all()
-- With this project brief in mind, I am going to create a app that generators a prediction for the user's 2020. this will be done by generating a random letter, a random number and using these two combinations to generate a prediction.
+- With this project brief in mind, I am going to create a app that generators a prediction for the user's 2020.
+This will be done by generating a random Nnumber (service 1), generating a random letter (service 2), and using these two combinations to generate a prediction (service 3), which is rendered on service 4.

 # Planning